Corporate

 In the years between the Y2K bug and my departure from Dubai in 2006 I worked side-by-side with MB to ensure that I passed on everything there was to know about running a regional IT department and a global network operations center.

-MB became the Regional IT Manager for the Middle East, Africa, India, and Eastern Mediterranean region, responsible for the management of the regional IT Team comprising of Service Desk Analysts, Systems Engineers, Team Leaders, Programmers, Development Manager, Maintenance of IT infrastructure, Implementation of the Global Policies and maintaining the IT budget for the regional offices.
+MB became the Regional IT Manager for the Middle East, Africa, India, and Eastern Mediterranean region, responsible for the management of the regional IT Team consisting of Service Desk Analysts, Systems Engineers, Team Leaders, Programmers, Development Manager, Maintenance of IT infrastructure, Implementation of the Global Policies and maintaining the IT budget for the regional offices.

 TPG

-TPG doesn’t have a very extensive LinkedIn profile and I must admit to having lost track, but in researching this article I do know that TPG has been with the same company for 25 years and I was part of that recruitment.
+TPG doesn’t have a very extensive LinkedIn profile and I must admit to having lost track, but in researching this article I do know that TPG has been with the same company for 25 years, and I was part of that recruitment.

 At the time, TPG and I were the only ones in the company that knew the programming language of the shipping manifest application (MUMPS).
 We would sit together in the run up to Y2K, often for 14 hours a day or more, in a seemingly never-ending cycle of coding and debugging.